WHAT IS RISHI PANCHAMI?

 RISHI PANCHAMI CHI BHAJI

-Although cooking time of the vegetable is low but it takes a lot of time from preparation and cleaning the vegetables.
-Earthen pots were used and since every vegetable has a different cooking time they were often cooked separately.
+Earthen pots are used, and since every vegetable has a different cooking time, they are often cooked separately.
 But, nowadays, it is cooked together using a pressure cooker.

 CONTENTS IN PACKET

-We have made a perfect packet for beginners who are looking forward to make Rushi chi bhaji.
+We have made a perfect packet for beginners who are looking forward to making Rushi chi bhaji.
 Our packet includes dehydrated Rushi chi bhaji.

 How To Cook